Countdown for the launch of Singapore's earth observation satellite commences | Technology

 - India

-The countdown for the launch of an earth observation satellite along with six co-passenger satellites to serve Singapore customers, onboard a PSLV rocket commenced here on Saturday, ISRO said.
+The countdown for the launch of seven Singaporean satellites, onboard a PSLV rocket in a commercial mission, commenced here on Saturday, ISRO said.

 After the much-awaited launch of Chandrayaan-3 this month, the Bengaluru-headquartered space agency is set for the launch of PSLV-C56 to place Singapore's DS-SAR, a Radar Imaging Earth Observation Satellite, along with six co-passenger satellites on July 30.